-Kentucky does not require that teacher preparation programs for elementary teacher candidates address the science of reading.
+Maine does not require that teacher preparation programs for elementary teacher candidates address the science of reading.
 The state has neither coursework requirements nor standards related to this critical area.
-Kentucky has adopted NCATE's ACEI standards for approving its elementary programs.
-However, ACEI standards do not explicitly require that teachers receive training in the five essential components of reading instruction.
+Maine merely requires graduates of out-of-state elementary teacher preparation programs to complete three credit hours in elementary reading methods; however, not even this coursework explicitly requires that teachers receive training in the five essential components of reading instruction.

-Kentucky also does not require teacher candidates to pass an assessment that measures knowledge of scientifically based reading instruction prior to certification or at any point thereafter.
+The state also does not require teacher candidates to pass an assessment that measures knowledge of scientifically based reading instruction prior to certification or at any point thereafter.